YCCCVRLab/NursingInventory/README.md

 ## 🆘 Support

 If you encounter any issues:
-1. Check that your `.env` file is properly configured
+1. Check that your repository secrets are properly configured
 2. Verify your Supabase and Userbase credentials
+3. Check the GitHub Actions logs for deployment issues
-3. Check the browser console for error messages
+4. Check the browser console for error messages
-4. Ensure you have an active internet connection
+5. Ensure you have an active internet connection

 ## 🔄 Updates